 - You must get approval from Premera HMO before getting treatment at an inpatient rehabilitation center.
 Services must be prescribed in writing by your provider.
 The prescription must include site, type of therapy, how long and how often you should get the treatment.
-See Prior Authorizationsection for details. - Premera HMO reviews proposed outpatient physical, occupational, and massage therapy for medical necessity before you receive the care.
+See Prior Authorization section for details. - Premera HMO reviews proposed outpatient physical, occupational, and massage therapy for medical necessity before you receive the care.
 Your first six visits to the therapist are not subject to this review.
 There is no penalty to you if your provider does not ask for the review before providing additional visits.
 The review will then be done at the time the claim is submitted.

 What is covered?
-What is the limit? t?
+What is the limit?
 What will I pay?
-In-network Out-of-network Outpatient care 25 visits / year \$\$60 Copay copay, deductible waived Not covered Inpatient care 30 days / year Deductible, then 20% coinsurance Not covered
+In-network Out-of-network Outpatient care 25 visits / year \$\$65 Copay copay, deductible waived Not covered Inpatient care 30 days / year Deductible, then 30% coinsurance Not covered

+Inpatient Care is covered when:

+It's medically necessary and you cannot get these services in a less

+What services are intensive care setting.

+included?
+Provided by a specialized inpatient rehab center (this could be part of a

+hospital).

-Inpatient Care is covered when: It's medically necessary and you cannot get these services in a less intensive care setting.
-What services are Provided by a specialized inpatient rehab center (this could be part of a included? hospital).
-The care is part of a written treatment plan prescribed by your provider.
-Outpatient Care is covered for: Physical, speech, hearing, and occupational therapies, assessments, and evaluations related to rehab.
+• The care is part of a written treatment plan prescribed by your provider.

+Outpatient Care is covered for:

+• Physical, speech, hearing, and occupational therapies, assessments, and

+evaluations related to rehab.

 Cochlear implants.

 Home medical equipment, medical supplies, and devices.

 Physical therapist.

-Occupational therapist.
-Whose services are Speech language pathologist. covered?
-Any other licensed provider practicing within the scope of their license.
+Whose services are Occupational therapist.

+covered?
+Speech language pathologist.

+• Any other licensed provider practicing within the scope of their license.